bitquery/graphql-docs/docs/Schema/ethereum/smartcontractcalls.md

 `smartContractCalls` type allows you to retrieve smart contract calls made to any smart contract on Ethereum Blockchain.

-Here's an example query that retrieves 10 latest smart contract calls amde to USDT smart contract on Ethereum blockchain.
+Here's an example query that retrieves 10 latest smart contract calls made to USDT smart contract on Ethereum blockchain.

 ```
 {